-Figure 6 - Estimated Pass-Through to Workers for Payroll Tax Reforms without Linkage
+Figure 5 - Estimated Pass-Through to Workers for Payroll Tax Reforms without Linkage

 Notes: Panels A and C show the estimated log differences in average real posted earnings (circle markers) and average real labor costs (triangle markers) between two groups of workers that were affected differently by reforms NL1 and NL2, while Panels B and D show the estimated pass-through of the payroll tax increases to workers.
 The results for Reform NL1 (uncapping of family payroll tax) are displayed in Panels A and B, while the results for Reform L2 (uncapping of health care payroll tax) are displayed in Panels C and D. For both reforms, the treatment (control) group consists of workers whose posted earnings in the reference year (1988 for NL1 and 1980 for NL2) were between 1 and 1.4 (0.9 and 1) times the SST that year, using an unbalanced panel of workers who are observed in the reference year and at least another year.
-In each panel, the grey vertical dashed lines mark the reform years (start and end), while the red vertical dotted line marks the reference year.
-In Panels A and C, the markers represent the parameter estimates on the interaction between the treatment group and year dummies, normalized to zero in the reference year.
+In each panel, the gray shaded area indicates the reform's implementation period, while the red vertical dotted line marks the reference year.
+In Panels A and C, the markers represent the differential growth in posted earnings and labor costs between treated and control workers for both pre-reform and post-reform years, relative to the reference year.
 The vertical T-bars show the 95% confidence intervals around the point estimates, with standard errors clustered at the individual level.
-Panels C and D present estimates of pass-through to workers, obtained from a 2SLS estimation of equation (6) in the main text, where $\log(1 - \tau)$ is instrumented by the interaction between the treatment group and year dummies.
+The blue dashed lines represent the predicted evolution of posted earnings under the counterfactual scenarios of zero pass-through and full pass-through of the payroll tax change to workers.
+Panels C and D present estimates of pass-through to workers, obtained from a 2SLS estimation of Equation (6) in the main text, where $\log(1+\tau)$ is instrumented by the interaction between the treatment group and year dummies.
 Diamond markers show the estimates while the vertical T-bars show the 95% confidence intervals.